 - No need to design a new network. - Ability to handle large client load. - Ability to utilize internet connectivity.
-This is essential for some venues to: - Receive updates from the Cloud Services page. - Utilize certain cloud-based features to be available.
-Please refer to our Network Configuration tech note for more information. - o Utilize dynamic link QR codes.
+This is essential for some venues to: - o Receive updates from the Cloud Services page. - Utilize certain cloud-based features to be available.
+Please refer to our Networking Configuration Guide for more information. - o Utilize dynamic link QR codes.